LoganSayles/LSB-Steganography/README.md

 ## Getting Started

-To get started, start by cloning this github repository.
-To do this either download the zip file on this repository or if you're using a CLI enter the following command:
+To get started, start by cloning this GitHub repository using the following:

 ```
 git clone https://github.com/LoganSayles/Encoded-Image.git